-Suffren Helpful Tips
+Suffern Helpful Tips

 Contact Paul Davis for all your property damage needs.
 (845) 538-3083

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+(Don’t use the vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.